Alexia discography: Digital singles

-From 2007 onwards, the Italian singer Alexia began releasing singles as Digital Downloads only with no physical release due to the changes in the music industry and the phasing out of CD singles.
+From 2007 onwards, Alexia began releasing singles as digital downloads only with no physical releases due to the changes in the music industry and the phasing out of CD singles.
 They are all collected here.

 Du Du Du

 "Du Du Du" was a one-off single by Alexia released in 2007 as a digital download.
 It did not feature on any of Alexia's studio albums and was the last recording of hers to be released by Sony Music, ending a partnership that had gone on since 1996.
 The song features both English and Italian lyrics.
 It was released on 13 July 2007, a few months after Alexia gave birth to her daughter.

 The title of the track is a vocal hook rather than an Italian phrase, with the song being about Alexia not wanting to lose the feelings she has with her lover, and that tonight is the night it is all going to happen, as she and her lover are going to pretend there are no limits with their sex, with the song making reference to having a child.
 Notably, this was the first song Alexia released after marrying her husband Andrea Camarana (nephew of Giorgio Armani) and having a daughter, so it is highly likely this influenced the direction of the song.